ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 Or even more advanced ways to copy information from specification to the keys, e.g. type inference

+### Journalling plugins

+It should be possible to write plugins which need all file names of all resolver plugins.
+E.g. journalling, global mmap.

 ## Implications

 ### Default global plugins

 Its useful to have some important global plugins, e.g. locking by default.
 Internal list to be used when no system/elektra/global_mountpoints/ exists.

+State diagrams of plugins need to be redrawn to also include global plugin states.

 ## Related decisions